Richard Cullen April 2021

 Here are seven keys to selling to help you stay on track to even greater business success:

-1. Ask more Questions
+1. Ask more Questions to Your Customer

 Questions are the answers in sales.
 Too many salespeople tell their customers the features and benefits of their product or service but never take the time to find out which of the benefits the customer actually has an urgent need for, and which specific problem needs to be solved first.
 So, ask them to tell you what they want.

-2. Set daily targets
+2. Set daily sales targets

-A common habit in sales – chase enough customers in the hope that one or more will buy.
-In reality this leads to salespeople only selling to the early adopters or price shoppers who would probably buy from anyone.
-However, by keeping track of how many customers buy on average from a given number of leads and then introducing strategies to convert a higher percentage will ensure your sales team learn how to improve their results.
-Set daily targets and assess your performance against these targets.
+A common habit in sales targets – chase enough customers in the hope that one or more will buy.
+In reality, this leads to salespeople only selling to the early adopters or price shoppers who would probably buy from anyone.
+However, keeping track of how many customers buy on average from a given number of leads and then introducing strategies to convert a higher percentage will ensure your sales team learn how to improve their results.
+Set daily sales targets and assess your performance against these targets.

 3. Use sales scripts